Can You Still Install 410a Equipment in 2026?

 - Equipment manufactured before restrictions: HVAC units produced prior to phase-out dates remain legal to sell and install

-For Oklahoma homeowners, this means if you purchase an R-410A system in 2025 or early 2026, a qualified contractor like Triple Play Home Services can legally install it in your Edmond or Oklahoma City home.
-Many manufacturers have stockpiled equipment and continue producing R-410A systems to meet demand during this transition period.
+For Oklahoma homeowners, this means if you purchase an R-410A system built before the cutoff, a qualified contractor like Triple Play Home Services can legally install it in your Edmond or Oklahoma City home.
+New R-410A residential equipment could no longer be manufactured or imported after January 1, 2025, so what remains available in 2026 is existing inventory—units built before that date—along with service and repair for the millions of R-410A systems already installed.

 Should You Install R-410A in 2026 or Choose Newer Refrigerants?